anvesh649/Facematch/readme.md

 "arg1.jpg"-the location of the image which contains the passport image "arg2.jpg"-the location of the image which contains the selfie image

 1)python face.py "arg1.jpg" "arg2.jpg"

-if it's a match the console output prints if it's a match or not along with the confidence score,works in the similar way if there's no match
+if it's a match the console output prints that it's a match or not along with the confidence score.